pds-futurejobs

 Services in practice: delivery models and delivery methods

-Responsibility for a service also includes responsibility for the results delivered by partners and suppliers - even if you don't have direct access to them as a service owner.
-Find out how you can still influence them and manage simple to complex supply chains in a cost- and quality-conscious manner:
+As a service owner, you are not only responsible for your service, but also for the results suppliers by partners suppliers —even if you don't have direct access to them.
+Learn how you can still exert influence and manage simple to complex supply chains efficiently, cost-effectively, and with an eye on quality:

 • Managing supply networks and mastering complexity